 I loved the diversity in the people at this program and this program introduced me to people from all over the world.

-I love the classes I’ve been taking and my residential life.
+I love the classes I’ve been taking...
 I made lots of good friends here that I’ll cherish for the rest of my life.

 I like the freedom and the fact that this felt a lot like college… Additionally, I was really fond of my classes and my professor.
 The classes were amazing and it was a new and better learning experience for me